francxx96/declare4py/README.md

 The tutorials are Jupyter notebooks and consider the [Sepsis cases log](https://data.4tu.nl/articles/dataset/Sepsis_Cases_-_Event_Log/12707639).

 ## Repository Structure
-- `src/api/` -- core system containing the main Declare4Py functions.
+- `src/declare4py/api_functions.py` -- core system containing the main Declare4Py functions.
+- `src/declare4py/declare4py.py` -- a wrapper to the main Declare4Py functions containing the main Declare4Py class.
-- `src/constraint_checkers/` -- the implementation of the checkers of the DECLARE constraints.
+- `src/declare4py/constraint_checkers/` -- the implementation of the checkers of the DECLARE constraints.
-- `src/models/` -- data models supporting the data structures for Declare4Py.
+- `src/declare4py/models/` -- data models supporting the data structures for Declare4Py.
+- `docs/declare4py/index.html` -- documentation for Declare4Py in `html` format.
+- `dist` -- built package containing Declare4Py for easing the user with the installation.
-- `test/` -- a collection of tests for computing the Declare4Py performance;
+- `tests/` -- a collection of tests for computing the Declare4Py performance.
 - `tutorials/` -- tutorials to start with Declare4Py,

 ## Citing Declare4Py